List of Intangible Cultural Heritage elements in Ukraine

-As of November 2025, seven items from Ukraine are inscribed on the UNESCO Intangible Cultural Heritage of Humanity Lists.
+As of July 2026, seven items from Ukraine are inscribed on the UNESCO Intangible Cultural Heritage of Humanity Lists.
 The first Ukrainian element listed – Petrykivka decorative painting – was inscribed in 2013.
 The egg painting tradition of pysanka is a transnational element shared with Estonia.
-Three items were nominated for inclusion on the UNESCO lists in 2026: the Embroidery technique 'white-in-white' of the town Reshetylivka in Poltava region; the Rivne region tradition of the Polissia Dudka-Vykrutka; and the Safeguarding practice of the "Tradition of the Generous Evening in Ukraine" through formal and non-formal education.
-In addition, 117 items are inscribed on Ukraine's National Register.
+Six items were nominated for inclusion on the UNESCO lists in the future.
+(Note: Christmas Eve celebration in Lithuania, Poland and Ukraine and Transhumance, the seasonal droving of livestock – both transnational elements – were nominated for 2026, while Agyr ava ve Kaytarma – a traditional dance of the Crimean Tatars, the embroidery technique 'white-in-white' of the town Reshetylivka in Poltava region, the Rivne region tradition of the Polissia Dudka-Vykrutka, and the Safeguarding practice of the "Tradition of the Generous Evening in Ukraine" through formal and non-formal education are pending without a specified nomination date.)
+In addition, 126 items are inscribed on Ukraine's National Register.
 (Note: Hundreds more elements are inscribed on local and regional registers of intangible cultural heritage corresponding to hromadas (municipalities) and oblasts (regions) of Ukraine, respectively.
 The regional registers are regulated by regional centers of folk art, while local registers may be created by the local governments' departments of culture.
 Although it is common for elements to first enter a regional register before being inscribed on the national one, this is not required by national law.
 Strictly local and regional elements of intangible cultural heritage are not included in this list.)
-Although all regions of Ukraine are represented in the National Register through elements such as borscht and holubtsi, it does not yet include entries specific to Kherson, Kirovohrad, and Zaporizhzhia oblasts, nor to the city of Sevastopol.
+Although all regions of Ukraine are represented in the National Register through elements such as borscht and holubtsi, it does not yet include entries specific to Kherson Oblast and the city of Sevastopol.